ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Auriel's Bow**: Deals 30 sun damage.
 Undead take triple damage.
 Firing a Sunhallowed Elven Arrow at the sun causes a sunburst that targets random enemies for 60 seconds: Deals 150 sun damage.
 Undead take triple damage.
 * **Bow of the Hawk**: Bow of the Hawk deals 10 shock damage for each of Kyne's blessings.
 * **Dravin's Bow**: Deals 10 stamina damage.
-* **Dwarven Black Bow of Fate**: 50% chance for each attribute to absorb 25 points of Health, Stamina and/or Magicka.
+* **Dwarven Black Bow of Fate**: 50% chance to absorb 25 health.
+50% chance to absorb 25 magicka.
+50% chance to absorb 25 stamina.
 * **Firiniel's End**: Deals 20 shock damage and half as much magicka damage.
 Targets turn into an ash pile upon death.
 * **Froki's Bow**: Deals 20 magic damage to animals.
 * **Gauldur Blackbow**: Absorbs 30 stamina, but doesn't affect constructs.
-* **Glass Bow of the Stag Prince**: Wielder receives an increasingly powerful blessing for every 20 animals killed by the bow.
-0 animals killed.
+* **Glass Bow of the Stag Prince**: The Glass Bow of the Stag Prince deals 0 magic damage (10 per great beast slain).
 * **Nightingale Bow**: Deals 15 frost damage and twice as much stamina damage.
 Deals 15 shock damage and half as much magicka damage.
 * **Spectral Bow**: Absorbs 50 magicka if wielded by a spectral draugr, but doesn't affect constructs.
 * **Zephyr**: Fires 30% faster than a normal Dwarven bow.